 - ensure the IDOA receives a copy of the most recent annual inspection report accrediting the laboratory and every subsequent report after that.

-Currently, the Department of Agriculture has approved the following laboratory facilities for the testing of cannabis and cannabis-infused products in Illinois;
+As of 2023, the Department of Agriculture has approved the following laboratory facilities for the testing of cannabis and cannabis-infused products in Illinois:

 What Accreditations Do Marijuana Testing Facilities Need in Illinois?

 The State of Illinois requires that all laboratories approved to test cannabis and cannabis-infused products possess an ISO/IEC 17025 accreditation.
 This is a company-level accreditation based on a standard established by the ISO titled "General requirements for the competence of testing and calibration laboratories.”
 This accreditation certifies that the laboratory has met the management and technical standards of ISO 17025 and is competent to operate and generate valid results.
 The standard is governed by the International Standards Organization (ISO) and the International Electrotechnical Commission (IEC).

 ISO/IEC 17025:2017 is the current version of this standard, published in 2017.
 To comply with the requirements of ISO/IEC 17025:2017, the laboratory facility must meet a defined set of criteria.
 These are: